raspiblitz/raspiblitz/dietpi/install_on_DietPi.md

-# The ODroid HC1 on DietPi is made to be a lightning node ⚡️
+# ⚡️ this setup is tested on an ODroid HC1 ⚡️
 ![](pictures/DroidBlitz.jpg)

+there is no LCD, but the [hardware specs](hw_comparison.md) are convincing:

 ## Setting up the DietPi OS